Awakin Circles: History

 - Overview: Awakin gatherings are a grassroots expression of spirituality, service and gratitude.
 It started in an simple living room, proposes no particular teaching and attracts a unique combination of people every week.
 Our general format is an hour of silent meditation, followed by another hour of sharing thoughts, and then a vegetarian dinner in silence.
 See this beautiful reflection: Six Lessons (+1) From My First Circle

 Paul van Slambrouck describes a typical feel of the Awakin Circle in Santa Clara: "The circle is diverse and what happens is unorchestrated.
 Some will decline to speak; some will share.
 A millionaire, a jobless graduate, a mother of four may be sitting next to each other.
-In a Wednesday circle, it makes no difference.
+In an Awakin Circle, it makes no difference.
 This is a place awash in generosity.
 It is the spirit that makes it happen and it is the spirit in which people attend and share.
 It is palpable, like walking deep into a darkened cathedral, or staring at the stars from a mountain campground.
 This is a place where the sharing is felt, even without words.
 Those that pass the microphone without saying a word are every bit a part of what is happening collectively.
 Everyone is part of a space where words and silence mean something and where the demarcation of the individual seems to fall away.
 The silos give way to a circle.
 In the sharing there is a heightened sense of being."

 - Background: Many attendees are also loosely affiliated as volunteers of a nonprofit organization called ServiceSpace.
 Started in April 1999, ServiceSpace is a volunteer run organization that leverages technology to promote the ancient idea of a gift-economy.
 With over 500 thousand members worldwide, it has become a movement around the ideals of giftivism, but because of its defining trait of being fully volunteer-run and having very little overhead, it keeps things simple and focuses on inner transformation over external impact.